VirtualVidhya/content-website/content/webdev/js/exercises/DOM-Final1.md

 ---

-The initial HTML & CSS code is already given below.
+- The initial HTML & CSS code is already given below.
+- Create HTML & CSS files with code given below & link the CSS file in HTML.
+- Create a JavaScript file now & link this JavaScript file with your HTML.

 ```html
 <!DOCTYPE html>